Domestic violence in lesbian relationships: Dependency and self-esteem factors

 Another reason why domestic violence can occur is dependency.
 The need to achieve balance between separateness and connection has been identified as the primary task in relationships, and is a specifically frequent problem in lesbian relationships.
 The degree of dependence on a relationship and on one's intimate partner causes abuse.
 Lesbians who report more frequent use of violent tactics in conflict with their partner will report a higher level of dependency as a personality trait.

 Dependency in lesbian relationships is also a result of female-specific socialization.
 Since women have been socialized for "togetherness" and cooperative living, women often struggle with balancing social life and being alone.
 A study found that lesbians are more likely to spend free time at home than homosexual men are.
 In lesbian relationships, women often find it difficult to spend time apart because they feel pressured to take care of one another.
 Women may assume that spending time away from their partner would make them upset or angry.
 Without proper communication, improper management of time may lead to unhealthy discourse within a relationship, and partner equality remains difficult to maintain.

 Self-esteem is another underlying factor of domestic abuse.
 Low self-esteem and a negative self-image are qualities that characterize both perpetrators and victims of heterosexual domestic violence.
 The jealousy and the possessiveness that are frequently linked to battering behavior are associated with problems of low self-esteem and negative self-concept.
 Lesbians who report more frequent use of violent tactics in conflicts with their partners will report a lower level of self-esteem as a personality trait.

-Erasure of homosexuality in domestic violence shelters

-Domestic violence shelters also provide heterocentric services for battered women, which further isolates battered lesbians and silences the pervasiveness of domestic violence in lesbian relationships.
-The perpetrator of violence in an abusive relationship is often assumed to be male, while the victim of the violence is assumed to be straight.